Saakaarb/CRNN_ARC/README.md

 ## Requirements

-(bold) The data used in the paper is confidential and cannot be shared.
+**The data used in the paper is confidential and cannot be shared.**

 To use this code for fitting ARC (Accelerating Rate Calorimetry) data, provide a file with 3 columns: time (in seconds), temperature (in K)(check) and temperature rate (in K/s)

 The libraries required to run the code are listed in the requirements.txt.